Some schools are also using Classlist for school-parent as well as parent-parent and PTA-parent communication.

 - The member of staff will receive an email inviting them to join (see below).

-Please note that approval email notifications cannot be turned off; if members of staff who are on your site as Staff Admins do not wish to deal with approvals you will need ask them simply to ignore approvals emails.
-After the initial mass join-up phase there shouldn't be too much extra email traffic from approvals, but it is possible that for instance a headteacher may not want to have a Staff Admin status as a result.
+Please note that approval email notifications cannot be turned off; if members of staff who are on your site as Staff Admins do not wish to deal with approvals you will need ask them simply to ignore approvals emails or set up an inbox rule to ignore them.
+After the initial mass join-up phase there shouldn't be too much extra email traffic from approvals, but it is possible that for instance a headteacher may not want to have a Staff Admin status themselves as a result.

 Method 2 - 'Parent' membership for teachers who want to communicate directly with parents or with each other, or take part in groups

 This method allows teachers to join Classlist using a parent account, accessing the parent view of Classlist.
 If you want staff members with 'parent' accounts to be able to send and receive private messages with parents or take part in groups then use this method.